csgenetics/csgenetics_scrnaseq/docs/usage.md

 - `docker`
   - A generic configuration profile that enables use of pre-configured Docker containers for each process

 If no profile is set, then the [local executor](https://www.nextflow.io/docs/latest/executor.html#local) will be used and software required for each process to run should be pre-installed on your local system.
+<div style="text-align: right"><a href="#cs-genetics-scrna-seq-pipeline">top</a></div>

 #### test
 Launching the pipeline with this profile will set configuration parameters so that remotely hosted small, human fastq files and a remotely hosted GRCh38 set of resources are used.
 The pipeline will use docker containers for each of the processes.